fandanabil1379/Cyclistics/README.md

 Introduction
 -------------
 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are tracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system at anytime.
+The bikes can be unlocked from one station and returned to any other station in the system at any time.

 Cyclisticcis a bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.